Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Circular Wilson loop

+The modulus of the elliptic integral in (\ref{ell-action}) is given by\footnote{In the physics literature two different conventions are used for the elliptic integrals, one is adopted in {\tt Mathematica} in the functions like {\tt EllipticK[m]}, another is found in the standard reference, e.g. \cite{gradshteyn2014table}.
+The two conventions are simply related, to avoid confusion we list both.}

-The modulus will be the same for all the elliptic functions we encounter and we will therefore not indicate it explicitly.
-For instance, the standard elliptic integrals of the 1st, 2nd and the 3rd kind will be denoted by $F(\varphi )$, $E(\varphi )$ and $\Pi (n,\varphi )$.
+We will ancounter other elliptic functions, always with the same modulus which we therefore not indicate explicitly.
+The standard elliptic integrals of the 1st, 2nd and the 3rd kind will be denoted by $F(\varphi )$, $E(\varphi )$ and $\Pi (n,\varphi )$.

 The string action, in these notations, integrates to

 where